MuhammedAdelTaha/Personal-Website/content/articles/Better-Understanding-For-AI-Search-Algorithms/index.md

 ### Uniform Cost Search (UCS)
 #### Overview
-In UCS, we explore nodes with the least cost first.
+In UCS, we explore nodes with the least cost first like in **[Figure 9]**.

+{{<figure "img" "fig9.gif" "Figure 9:" "UCS Visualization" "70%" "100%">}}

 #### Frontier
 We choose the Priority Queue data structure to be our frontier in UCS.

-**Main idea of using Priority Queue is:** the state pushes its successor states into the Priority Queue and takes the top of the Priority Queue and pushes its successor states into the Priority Queue and so on until we reach a leaf node, then we start to backtrack.
+**Main idea of using Priority Queue is:**

+The state pushes its successor states into the Priority Queue and takes the top of the Priority Queue and pushes its successor states into the Priority Queue and so on until we reach a leaf node, then we start to backtrack.
+This ensures that we will explore nodes with the least cost first.

 #### Implementation
 ```python